fkhadra/react-contexify/README.md

 ## Features

-- Don't rely on `findDOMNode`
 - The context menu never leave the visible screen.
 You can reduce the window to check the behavior
-- The callback provide access to the wrapped component
+- The callback provide an access to the wrapped component
 - One menu can be use for multiple targets
 - Create as many contextual menu as you want, as long as the id is unique
 - Easily customizable.
 Theme are split into different sass file.
 Fifteen line of code can be enough to create a theme
+- Don't rely on `findDOMNode`

 ## How it works ?